sopinet/SopinetChat-iOS/README.md

 ## Author

-davidmoreno, dmoreno@sopinet.com
+Sopinet Software S.L.

 ## License

-SopinetChat is available under the MIT license.
+SopinetChat is available under the GNU license.
 See the LICENSE file for more info.